 - By asking the right questions.
 Demonstrate that you understand the client’s business context.

 - Demonstrate that you understand the client’s current strategic and tactical environment.

 Next, show that you appreciate the challenges the client faces.
-Make implied issues explicit for the client by asking those crucial challenge questions.
 What difficulties does the client face?